dmvieira/dataset-manager/README.md

 ## How it Works

-Create a file *name.yaml* with content in your dataset directory:
+This project create a file called *name.yaml* in your dataset directory with these fields:

 ```
 src: https://raw.githubusercontent.com/pcsanwald/kaggle-titanic/master/train.csv